KeithBurghardt/MultiplexExperiment/Data and Protocol/README.md

 - Number of Ties: node degree in one layer plus the node degree in the other
 - Mean Clustering Coefficient: local clustering coefficient average over both layers.
 If a node has degree 0 or 1 in one layer, then clustering coefficient is defined as 0 in that layer.
 - Fraction Spillover: 2*(number of ties that connect to the same nodes in both layers)/(number of ties).
 If the number of ties is 0, then this statistic is undefined and we therefore ignore this datapoint (this is rarely an issue in empirical data).
-- Utility: Amount of utility subjects gain at the end of the period.
+- Profit: Amount of utility subjects gain at the end of the period.
+This is simply the points gained and not the money they receieve.

 All data is recorded by period (a period is defined as a single player's turn), but in the manuscript we plot data by round, where a round is defined as the end of the 6th period, when everyone will have played once.